 Moreover, patriarchy is a system of social structure and its practices that positions men as superior so that they have the opportunity to dominate, oppress, and exploit women in daily life.
-The dominance of men is not only in the domestic realm but also in the public sphere.

-The patriarchal culture in Banyuwangi Regency still exists, even though it differs from the past because some women are aware and understand that patriarchy is detrimental to them.
+The dominance of men is not only in the domestic realm but also in the public sphere.26 the past because some women are aware and understand that patriarchy is detrimental to them.
 However, patriarchal culture is still developing even though it is not dominant.
 This is evident in the access to education of indigenous women and women in general, and the absence of rejection of the underlying religion and culture of those around them.
-This is also supported by the fact that gender-related education exists, although it remains unequally distributed among patriarchal societies.
+This is also supported by the fact that gender-related education exists, although it remains unequally distributed among patriarchal societies.27